 Cultural evolution is an extension to the mathematical toolkit of evolutionary biology into the realm of socially transmitted information.
-Any adaptive evolutionary system, whether genes or a genetic algorithm requires three ingredients-things must vary, things must be transmitted without losing too much information, and things must be selectively transmitted where more adaptive things persist better than less adaptive things.
-Natural selection describes how these ingredients manifest allowing organisms to genetically adapt to environments over generations.
-Cultural evolution describes how these ingredients manifest allowing societies to culturally adapt faster than genes.
+Any adaptive evolutionary system, whether genes or a genetic algorithm, requires three ingredients:

+- things must vary, - things must be transmitted without losing too much information, and - things must be selectively transmitted such that more adaptive things persist better than less adaptive things.

+Natural selection describes how these ingredients manifest and allow organisms to genetically adapt to environments over generations.
+Cultural evolution describes how these ingredients manifest and allow societies to culturally adapt faster than genes.